 Configure your notifications.

-The desktop and mobile versions of Teams have lots of toggles.
-If you’re over- or underwhelmed by the notifications you’re getting, make sure you get them right.
+If you’re over- or underwhelmed by the Teams notifications you’re getting, make sure you set them up right.
 Check Settings in the desktop app or Notifications on your mobile device.

 Perform a search to make sure a Team that meets your needs doesn’t already exist.
 And if one doesn’t, be sure you talk to the group to make sure they all agree a new Team is the right approach.
-Frequently a new Channel will suffice.
+Frequently a new channel in an existing Team will suffice.

 A new Team comes with a lot of stuff.
 You don’t have to use everything that comes with it.

-In addition to conversations, you get a SharePoint site, a Planner plan, a PowerBI workspace, and sometimes more.
+In addition to conversations, you get a SharePoint site, a Planner plan, and sometimes more.

 Keep Teams as your internal collaboration tool; use email for more formal, external communication.